deinyefa/Maze/README.md

 To take this game to another level, including a night-like skybox to add some character and a time limit to make things more interesting are some ideas.

 # Link to additional work
-Please visit [Medium page](https://medium.com/@df.eporwei "Medium page") to see more from me!
+Please visit my [Medium page](https://medium.com/@df.eporwei "Medium page") to see more from me!